thisdialynx/JetiTable/README.md

 ## Introduction
-TimeTable is an open source application for the TimeTable scheduling information system, supporting Android 7.0 and higher. **This is NOT an officially supported product by the university.**
+JetiTable is an open source application for the TimeTable scheduling information system, supporting Android 7.0 and higher. **This is NOT an officially supported product by the university.**

 Some highlight features:
 - Sign in/Sign out